 The reading comprehension camp that I ran was a success and I enjoyed getting the children to pick up good points of reading and comprehending the text.
 Among them the youngest ward was hyper-active person.
 I used Pratham books as materials for the reading practice.
 There were just small assignments and mostly the work was done in the class of three hours duration for the stretch of two or three weeks of summer break.

 I set the session in such a way that there were no pressures for the children.
 The idea was to read, and we did a round-robin reading.
 I would read the story and youngest hyperactive person would read next and so on.
 The story became the material to discuss and to dispute.
 I really enjoyed it and I was in my element when I did that.

-Later when I taught about Interviewing and presentation skills to the students were quiet interesting to explore.
+Later when I taught about Interviewing and presentation skills to the adult students were quiet interesting to explore.
 This group were adult age groups.
 I had run two workshops with two different groups, and I felt that schooling should mimic workshop style, so that, it is practical learning of language and not static fact swallowing and replicating.

 I do want to start a small circle of children to work on their reading comprehension for the English language.
 But currently one of my greatest challenge is to self-teach Sanskrit and Korean languages.
 I must figure a way out to understand sounds Phonemes, Vowels and Consonants, diphthongs, sound to text conversion, to replicate the letter patterns recognized by the linguist and language learners without any errors.